fandm-college/rcs.github.io/access/02_ssh.md

 # SSH

-You should use SSh in order to connect to a server to run programs.
-When you connect, you will be using a command-line based interface to interact with the server.
+SSH stands for **S**ecure **Shell** and is used to connect to a server to run programs.
+When you connect, you will be using usuallybe a command-line based interface to interact with the server.
 If you aren't familiar with such means of interaction and/or aren't familiar with the Linux operating system, we recommend looking through our Linux tutorial beginning with the [introduction to the command line](../linux/01_commandline.md)